Nickdev8/nickesselman.nl/liveblog.md

 > "Thomas is cooking dinner for everyone at 7pm at Lower Haight."

-By the time I arrived, Thomas, Paolo, and Nick A were cooking curry for **20 people**.
+By the time I arrived, Thomas, Paolo, and Nick A, were cooking curry for **20 people**.
 Smoke alarms went off (a lot), but people kept showing up—4, then 8, then 14… eventually over 20 crammed into the house!
 It was chaos, but so much fun—and the curry?
 Surprisingly great.